alejandrobarranco01/ClockApplication/README.md

 # Clock Application

-This is my Clock Application projectfor SWE-350.
+This is my Clock Application project for SWE-350.
 This project will run on the DE10-Standard development board.
 The application is implemented in C and will utilize the ARM HPS and FPGA on the board to create a simple clock application.

 ## Author